Kowshik890/OnlineExamPortal/README.md

      * Add rule and give 8080 as port number, select 0.0.0.0/0 and save it
      * now go to browser, copy the "Public IPv4 address" from instance and paste it with 8080 (e.g., http://3.122.154.36:8080/)
- * Executing spring boot application as background service using Ubuntu terminal
+ * Executing spring boot application as background service using Ubuntu terminal N.B: If we stop our ubuntu terminal, still the service will continue until it has been stop using (systemctl stop onlineexamportal) command
    * Add "<executable>true</executable>" inside build tag, under the configuration tag
    * Double click install (maven->Lifecycle) to create the JAR file
    * go to terminal and refresh and start with super user by commanding "sudo su"